Rick-Houser/holberton-twitter-clone/README.md

 ### The SEO Challenge

-After creating the project, all students were given an SEO challenge. given the words "Impossible Octopus Fitness", we were tasked with obtaining the highest google search ranking for that given term.
+After creating the project, all students were given an SEO challenge.
+Given a string, we were tasked with obtaining the highest google search ranking for that given term.
 After 3 months of SEO tricks, the school completed the challenge and announced us the winners.
 It was definitely a lot of fun working on teams and learning SEO tactics.